smsufyian/machine-data-provider/CONTRIBUTING.md

 1. Test your changes locally

     Run the test suite to make sure that nothing is broken.
-See the [TESTING](TESTING.asciidoc) file for help running tests.

 2. Make sure that the code coverage is above 90%